 In his book Thinking Fast and Slow, Nobel Prize-winning scientist Daniel Kahneman summarized this field of research, describing dozens of ways that cognitive biases skew human reasoning.
 Many other scientific books and articles confirm that human minds are predisposed to believe falsehoods and exaggerations because of biases, heuristics and fallacies.
 But there is one cognitive bias that is particularly important to understand if we are to be successful in politics.

-It is “confirmation bias.”
+It is confirmation bias.
 This is when people seek out information that conforms to what they already believe or want to believe, while—inside their minds—ignore or refute information that disproves those assumptions.
-It is a selective use of evidence in which people reinforce to themselves whatever they want to believe.
-It is self-delusion.
+It is a selective use of evidence through which people reinforce to themselves whatever they want to believe.

 Confirmation bias is one of the oldest-known and best-proven cognitive biases.
 Sir Francis Bacon explained it 400 years ago.
 In the 21st century, it is accepted science.

-If a person believes that violent crime keeps increasing, he or she will retain information about recent crimes and disbelieve or ignore the fact that crime rates have declined for decades.
-If someone thinks the Earth is thousands, instead of billions, of years old, he or she will not believe the truth even when shown fossils in a museum.
-For that matter, if someone believes that Friday the 13th is unlucky, he or she will pay attention and remember the times bad things happened on this date but will fail to remember all the Friday the 13ths when no misfortune occurred.
-(Confirmation bias plays a major role in superstition.)
+If people believe that violent crime keeps increasing, they will retain information about recent crimes and disbelieve or ignore the fact that crime rates have declined for decades.
+If individuals think the Earth is thousands, instead of billions, of years old, they will not believe the truth even when shown fossils in a museum.
+For that matter, if people are convinced that Friday the 13th is unlucky, they will pay attention and remember the times bad things happened on this date but will fail to remember all the Friday the 13ths when no misfortune occurred.

 Why do people’s brains work that way?